Home - Vesper Hill

 Relational story work for a resilient world

-Vesper Hill partners with progressive businesses and community organisations to identify stories and experiences specific to your situation.
-By encouraging a relaxed, playful dynamic among those we collaborate with, we try to instill a sense of openness and possibility.
-Resilience requires imagination.
+Facing up to difficult challenges is always hard, but by encouraging a relaxed, playful dynamic among those we work with, we try to instill a sense of openness and possibility.
+That’s how we get to creative solutions.

 Available Performances